Call for Applications 2024–2025

 As a name-giver for this program, Patočka’s critical investigations into the history of philosophy, the meaning of modernity, (post)colonialism, war, technology, and the dialectics of enlightenment offer exemplary––though by no means exclusive––fields of research.
 The call invites project applications that offer inspiring perspectives on the idea of (Post-)Europe and its critical reflection in contemporary debates.

 The fellowship is open to all academic disciplines in the Humanities and Social Sciences.

 Jan Patočka Junior Fellows will be invited to spend five months between September 2024 and July 2025 at the IWM to pursue their research projects.

 Postdoctoral candidates––i.e., those who have defended their PhD by the date of the fellowship application deadline––will receive a stipend of EUR 3,000 per month; candidates currently pursuing their doctoral degree will receive a stipend of EUR 2,500 per month to cover accommodation, living expenses, travel, health insurance and any incidental costs related to their stay in Vienna.
-In addition, the IWM provides the Visiting Fellows with office space including in-house research and administrative facilities as well as other services free of charge.
+In addition, the IWM provides fellows with office space and Internet access, in-house research and administrative facilities, as well as an in-house lunch and other services free of charge.

-The Visiting Fellows will join the scholarly community and participate in the activities of the Institute.
+The visiting fellows will join the scholarly community and participate in the activities of the Institute.
 Generally, fellowships start on the first day of the month and end on the last day of the month.

-- a list of publications
+- Curriculum vitae, including a list of publications

 All application materials should be in English.

-The jury is not required to publicly justify its decisions, nor to provide applicants individual feedback on their applications.
+The jury is not required to publicly justify its decisions, nor to provide applicants with individual feedback on their applications.